Ritchies Transport

 Ritchies Transport is a New Zealand private bus operator, owned by KKR.
 It was established in 1972 and describes itself as "the largest privately owned bus and coach transport operator in New Zealand" with a fleet of over 1500 vehicles spread across depots nationwide.
 It owns a 46% stake in InterCity.

+History

+Richies Coachlines was founded in Temuka in 1937.

+John Ritchie ran the company from 1970.
+Still actively involved, he died in July 2010.

+In 2014 they invested $18m in a new West Auckland bus depot with 132 buses.

+On 8 May 2019, Ritchies Transport acquired Birkenhead Transport, taking over bus operations on 13 May.

 Services

-Richies operates coach services for several package tour operators, as well as urban services, usually under contract to local councils:
+Ritchies operates coach services for several package tour operators, as well as urban services, usually under contract to local councils: